 Do you store mailings lists or data about your guests, clients or delegates?
-If you do, you need to make sure it’s GDPR compliant.
-Under the new regulations, almost all forms of stored data need to be compliant When in doubt, assume your data needs to be compliant.
+If you do, you need to make sure it’s GDPR ready.
+Under the new regulations, almost all forms of stored data need to be encrypted.
+When in doubt, assume your data needs to be encrypted.

 Data is a key component for most event businesses and is becoming increasingly sophisticated and important for #EventProfs.
-It’s not difficult to become compliant, and given the value of great data collection, it’s a good idea to make sure you’re on the right side of the law.
+It’s not difficult to become GDPR ready, and given the value of great data collection, it’s a good idea to make sure you’re on the right side of the law.

-If you are collecting data during the course of an event via an event tech provider, they should ensure that the data is collected in a fully compliant way.
+If you are collecting data during the course of an event via an event tech provider, they should ensure that the data is collected in a fully GDPR defensible way.
 If you’re unsure, take a look at these 5 questions to ask your event tech supplier about GDPR.
 But don’t get too complacent.
-You must also remember that as soon as they send the data over to you, you will be responsible for ensuring that you store and process it in ways that continue to be compliant.
+You must also remember that as soon as they send the data over to you, you will be responsible for ensuring that you store and process it in ways that continue to be GDPR defensible.

-At Noodle Live, we’ve spent the last few months working on our GDPR compliance ahead of the new regulations.
+At Noodle Live, we’ve spent the last few months working on becoming GDPR ready ahead of the new regulations.
 Here are some of our top tips: